jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: I trained a classifier on images of animals and gave it an image of myself, it's 97% confident I'm a dog.
+summary: I trained a classifier on images of animals and gave it an image of myself, it's 98% confident I'm a dog.
 This is an exploration of a possible Bayesian fix
 ---

-I trained a multi-class classifier on images of cats, dogs and wild animals and parsed an image of myself, it's 97% confident I'm a dog.
-The problem isn't that I parsed an inappropriate image, because models in the real world are parsed all sorts of garbage, it's that the model is overconfident about an image far away from the training data.
-Instead we should expect a more uniform distribution over the classes.
+I trained a multi-class classifier on images of cats, dogs and wild animals and parsed an image of myself, it's 98% confident I'm a dog.
+The problem isn't that I parsed an inappropriate image, because models in the real world are parsed all sorts of garbage.
+It's that the model is overconfident about an image far away from the training data.
+Instead we expect a more uniform distribution over the classes.
 The overconfidence makes it difficult to post-process model output (setting a threshold on predictions, etc.), which means it needs to be dealt with by the architecture.

 In this post I explore a Bayesian method for dealing with overconfident predictions for inputs far away from training data in neural networks.
 The method is called last layer Laplace approximation (LLLA) and was proposed in [this](https://arxiv.org/abs/2002.10118) paper published in ICML 2020.

 &nbsp;

+### Why is this a problem?

+You might argue "You only showed the classifier animals, of course it breaks when you show it a human", and you're right.
+However, imagine you're tasked with building a classifier to find all images of people on someone's camera roll.
+The simplest solution is to train a classifier on images of people and "things" (buildings, houses, animals, etc.).
+However, it is impossible to capture all "thing" images, meaning there will be images that the model has never seen (similar to this animal-human example).
+In a case like this, the model has to learn what a person looks like and only assign high confidence to images of people (which are close to the training data).

+&nbsp;

 ### Softmax Classifier

 The 3-class classifier was trained on images of cats, dogs and wild animals taken from Kaggle that can be downloaded [here](https://www.kaggle.com/andrewmvd/animal-faces?).
-The model used was Resnet-18, which yields surprisingly good results on the validation data provided.

 <p align="center">